 Public Garden, Open Days

 Established in 1934 and revered as one of the older public display gardens in the United States, Berkshire Botanical Garden encompasses 15 acres of land in the heart of the Berkshires.
 Visitors to the Garden enjoy over 3,000 species and varieties of herbaceous and woody plants that thrive in zone 5A.
 Nineteen display gardens blend intimate landscapes with seasonal palettes and tapestries of fragrant and colorful perennials and over 2,000 annuals.
 Two mixed border gardens, perennial borders for sun and shade, a children’s garden, rock garden, and native plant gardens are among the many favorite display areas.
 Former guest gardeners Martha Stewart (Heirloom Flower Garden), Page Dickey (Terraced Herb Garden), Jack Staub (Vegetable and Fruit Gardens), and Anthony Archer‐Wills (Pond Garden) were joined in 2011 by Michael Marriott with the installation of a new rose garden planted with David Austin Roses.
-The 2015 theme, “Celebrate Water in the Garden” presents both informative and whimsical displays revolving around the essential element of water, from both a design perspective and a fundamental resource.
+The 2017 theme, “PlayDate!
+Designers Re-imagine Play House Structures” presents displays of 12 unique play houses that appeal to children of all ages.
 Educational programs and special events offered year round.

 From the west, take the New York State Thruway to Exit B‐3.
 Follow Route 22 south 0.8 miles to Route 102, then 5.9 miles east through west Stockbridge to entrance on right.